DOI-USGS/neic-finitefault/README.md

     1. Image with python dependencies (e.g. conda environment ff-env): code.usgs.gov:5001/ghsc/neic/algorithms/neic-finitefault/wasp-python
     2. Image with all of the above (1) and the compiled fortran code: code.usgs.gov:5001/ghsc/neic/algorithms/neic-finitefault/wasp-fortran
     3. Image with all of the above (1 and 2) and the data dependencies (e.g. fd_bank): code.usgs.gov:5001/ghsc/neic/algorithms/neic-finitefault/wasp-dependencies
-    4. Image with all of the above (1, 2, and 3) and the python sorce code (e.g. fd_bank): code.usgs.gov:5001/ghsc/neic/algorithms/neic-finitefault/wasp
+    4. Image with all of the above (1, 2, and 3) and the python source code: code.usgs.gov:5001/ghsc/neic/algorithms/neic-finitefault/wasp

 ## Building the docker image locally
 1. Go to the top level of your local repository: `cd <path to the local repository>`